kirarutami/practice-makes-perfect/README.md

-# Portofolio
+# Portfolio
-This documentation is for my portofolio.
+This documentation is for my portfolio.
 Contains what have I done before as my practice to expert field at Quality Assurance (Manual) or Automation role.
 This document will be separate by two section, Manual and Automation.
+===
 ## Manual

 ### Experience